cmgoffena13/ai-need-to-know/README.md

 LLMs are built from the work of Data Science/Machine Learning Engineering.

-Building on LLMs does not require Machine Learning experience, but rather an understanding of fundamental concepts such as context engineering.
+Building on LLMs does not require Machine Learning experience, but rather an understanding of fundamental concepts detailed below.

 ## Table of Contents